Asymptote

-In analytic geometry, an asymptote (/ˈæsɪmptoʊt/) of a curve is a line such that the distance between the curve and the line approaches zero as one or both of the x or y coordinates tends to infinity.
+In analytic geometry, an asymptote (/ˈæsɪmptoʊt/) of a curve is a straight line such that the distance between the curve and the line approaches zero as one or both of the x or y coordinates tends to infinity.
 In projective geometry and related contexts, an asymptote of a curve is a line which is tangent to the curve at a point at infinity.